kemerelab/RodentDBS/README.md

 Current measurements (voltage over the series 10 K resistor) for a 90 µA, 60 µs, 120 Hz stimulation settings.

 Developed by members of the [Kemere Lab](http://rnel.rice.edu) at Rice University.
-This work was supported by the National Science Foundation (NSF CAREER Award CBET-1351692) and Texas Instruments, Inc.
+This work was supported by the National Science Foundation (NSF CAREER Award CBET-1351692) and Texas Instruments, Inc. Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 <img src="Images/Supporters/NSF.png" width="256"> <img src="Images/Supporters/TI.png" width="256">